pratikmokashi/ESP-FLASH-TOOL/README.md

 ## USAGE
 - run python (can make exe | not tested)
 - add the path
-- click buttons as u like
+- click buttons as you like

 ## Features